koknat/dif/README.md

 In many cases, it is difficult and time-consuming to visually compare large files because of formatting differences

 For example:
+* different versions of code may differ only in comments or whitespace
-* log files are often many MB of unbroken text, with some "don't care" information such as timestamps
+* log files are often many MB of unbroken text, with some "don't care" information such as timestamps or temporary filenames
-* different versions of version-crontrolled-code may have significant formatting differences
+* json or yaml files may have ordering differences

 # Purpose